 - Determinator: Yamcha's pretty eager to fight most of the time, he eagerly volunteered to fight King Piccolo when his leg was broken.
 Until he goes down against #20, at which point he calls it quits.

-- Deus Angst Machina: Yamcha and Bulma's breakup was never explained all that well.
-Though this was mostly due to Toriyama's disinterest in romance and romantic relationships.
+- Deus Angst Machina: Yamcha and Bulma's breakup was never explained, though this was mostly due to Toriyama's disinterest in romance and romantic relationships.

 - Dub Text: Funimation changes his dialogue more than most characters.
 For example Bulma being mad at Yamcha for canceling a date due to being broke, became him taking another girl out to a concert in the dub.
 Even in Kai, Funimation changed a line of Yamcha saying he's got to help Goku with "I'll be there" to "I'll just watch".